mkaic/spectracles/README.md

 # The idea
-In 2021, a paper was published by Google researchers called [FNet: Mixing Tokens with Fourier Transforms](https://arxiv.org/abs/2105.03824).
-In it, they explore the possibility of replacing self-attention in a BERT-like language model with literally *just a Fourier transform*.
-And they found that they could achieve *92% the same accuracy* this way while getting `O(n log n)` sequence-length scaling for practically free.
-I only found out about this paper last week thanks to this [wonderful Hacker News commenter](https://news.ycombinator.com/item?id=40515957#40519828), but it's been on my mind ever since.
-Using the Fourier Transform to allow global information mixing makes *so much sense*.
-I was a bit perplexed by one choice the authors made, though (brought to my attention by this [Reddit commenter](https://old.reddit.com/r/MachineLearning/comments/ncdy6m/r_google_replaces_bert_selfattention_with_fourier/gy7hww1/)): they tossed out the imaginary part of the resulting coefficients!
-That seemed odd to me.
+In 2021, Google published a paper called [FNet: Mixing Tokens with Fourier Transforms](https://arxiv.org/abs/2105.03824).
+It explores replacing self-attention in a BERT-like model with *just a Fourier transform*.
+They found that they could achieve *92% the same accuracy* this way.
+This is a big deal, because it basically gets you `O(n log n)` sequence-length scaling for free.
+I found this paper thanks to a [wonderful Hacker News commenter](https://news.ycombinator.com/item?id=40515957#40519828).
+However, I was confused by one choice the authors made (brought to my attention by this [Reddit commenter](https://old.reddit.com/r/MachineLearning/comments/ncdy6m/r_google_replaces_bert_selfattention_with_fourier/gy7hww1/)): they tossed out the imaginary part of the Fourier coefficients!
+I was suspicious there were gains to be made, so I made this repo.
+Since I'm not very interested in NLP, I opted to make a vision arch instead.

-In this repo, I'm investigating an extremely simple vision architecture which alternates between convolutional layers with kernel-size 1 (equivalent to running a linear layer on every pixel) and Fourier transforms which produce a grid of complex-valued coefficients the same size as the input image.
-I apply a version of rotary positional embedding to the resultant Fourier coefficients.
-I also use layer norm.
+The architecture treats every pixel as a token.

 Interestingly, I have found that this architecture works best if its layers are *complex-valued*!